pdimens/harpy/Modules/Simulate/simulate-variants.md

    1  <- heterozygote with ALT on h2
 1     <- heterozygote with ALT on h1
 ```
+Within Harpy, a heterozygous variant has a 50% chance of being assigned to one of the haplotypes.
 So that's the logic behind the `--heterozygosity` parameter and why it ouputs 3 VCF files:
 1. the VCF `simuG` outputs of variants added to the genome
 2. haplotype 1 of that VCF file with some of the variants